shyampurk/kitchen-tracker/Deploy.md

 Click CREATE to create the dashdb service instance.

 ### Step 4:
 After creation of the service, go back to dashboard.Now you can see the dashDB service added to your space.
-Click the service and select Service Credential in the side menu.
+Click the service and select <strong>Service Credential</strong> in the side menu.

 ### Step 4.1:
 Click New Credential button to create service credential for the instance and copy the generated credentials to any file.